dpgmediamagazines/django-arctic/docs/reference.md

 ### `Media`

-optional inner class indicating extra media assets to be included, if the View has a form, all the form assets will be also included.
+optional inner class indicating extra media assets to be included.
+If View is instance of FormView, or CreateView/UpdateView generics all assets defined in form the used in the view will be also included.

 Example: